boes-matt/practice/README.md

 + prime.hs is code from The Haskell Road by Doets and Eijck.

-+ Functional.java is a short exercise of using Java in a functional style.
++ Functional.java is a short exercise of using Java in a functional style.<br>
 See main function for usage examples.